CauldronDevelopmentLLC/embedded-v8/gn/docs/reference.md

    - "error": This will only be present if an error occurred, and will contain a string describing the error.
 This includes cases where the input file is not in the right format, or contains invalid targets.

-  If output_path is -, output is written to stdout.

   The command returns 1 if it is unable to read the input file or write the output file, or if there is something wrong with the build such that gen